Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Hiring a Virginia Domestic Violence Lawyer for Your Case

-The last thing you want to do is attempt to navigate an accusation of malicious wounding or the violation of a civil protective order alone; hiring a domestic violence lawyer in Virginia can significantly improve your chances of reaching the best outcome.
+The last thing you want to do is attempt to navigate an accusation of malicious wounding or the violation of a civil protective order alone; hiring a domestic violence lawyer in Virginia can significantly improve your chances of reaching a favorable outcome.

 An experienced criminal defense attorney with family law knowledge might successfully reduce a domestic battery charge or get it entirely withdrawn.
 This result might be likely if the act occurred while the accused attempted to defend a child, other victims, or him or herself.

-As a defense attorney, Gretchen T. Pousson of Scrofano Law works to understand his client’s positions and view the situation from their perspectives.
-When you require the services of a Virginia criminal lawyer, realize that he will strive to reach the optimal outcome.
+As defense attorneys, Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC work to understand their client’s positions and view the situation from their perspectives.
+When you require the services of a Virginia criminal lawyer, realize that they will strive to reach the optimal outcome.
 Regardless of the circumstances and details surrounding your case, a professional Virginia domestic violence attorney will work to secure your rights and your future.

-If you face domestic assault accusations in Northern Virginia, don’t hesitate to contact Gretchen T. Pousson of Scrofano Law for a free case consultation for your domestic violence case.
+If you face domestic assault accusations in Northern Virginia, don’t hesitate to contact Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC for a free case consultation for your domestic violence case.

 NEED AN ATTORNEY?